snqzspg/edge-reminiscence/README.md

 ## Release

 The tool is incomplete and it will probably not be in time before the End of Support for Legacy Microsoft Edge.
-The release is currently unavailable, but should be uploaded soon...
-I hope.
+[You can get the release here](https://github.com/snqzspg/edge-reminiscence/releases/tag/v0.1.2)

 Note that the release version is not signed (as that is not free), so it will be marked as an high-risk or potentially harmful application.
 Just allow this application to run and it will be good.